robintw/PyProSAIL/doc/index.rst

 Welcome to PyProSAIL's documentation!
 =====================================

+**Warning: PyProSAIL is no longer supported.
+It may work for you, or it may not, but I am no longer doing any updates, and will not be able to provide support.**

 PyProSAIL is a Python interface to the ProSAIL combined leaf optical properties (PROSPECT) and canopy bi-directional reflectance (SAIL) model.
 The Python code simply interfaces with the Fortran code provided `here <http://teledetection.ipgp.jussieu.fr/prosail/>`_ and, currently at least, does nothing more than let you run it easily from code.

 This interface is released under the GNU Lesser General Public License.